tonymm81/table_project/README.md

 report:
 - fixed the bugs, now buttons show correctly. also function controlling in bulb window works fine. i replace all pack() command to grid(). grid is good because you can give exact coordinates to buttons.
-- i have to figure out how to command devices on cotrol_wlan_devices function. broadlink uses tuple typed list
+- i have to figure out how to command devices on cotrol_wlan_devices function. broadlink uses tuple typed list(solved)
 - now light controlling is working.
-Do here if clause what check devices status, also update json value based on devices state.
+Do here if clause what check devices status, also update json value based on devices state.(solved)

-bug: try exept clause gives an error, try to solve this before version number change
+bug: try exept clause gives an error, try to solve this before version number change.
+TypeError: catching classes that do not inherit from BaseException is not allowed

+plan:
+- now i have to fugure out how to update in json value devices state.
+- name sliders in controlling window
+- figure out how to control windows that thos label colors will change if devices state is changed.